MIT-Informatics/PreservationSimulation/README.md

 - Bash scripts and Python programs extract data from large log files, using regex-based instruction files to guide the extractions.

-- Basic R scripts to organize the data into more easily accessible tables.
+- Basic R scripts are used to organize the data into more easily accessible tables.

 - Several programs and scripts create instruction sequences for the many cases to be examined.
-There are two separate mechanisms to construct, extract, and execute instructions: one for simple cases only (up to and including total auditing); and one for all cases, including auditing and glitches of all kinds.
+There are two separate mechanisms to construct, extract, and execute instructions: one for simple cases only (up to and including total auditing); and one for all cases, including auditing and glitches and shocks of all kinds.
 The complex mechanism uses a MongoDB database to store and query the instruction parameters.

 - A number of how-to documents describe, we hope, the detailed process to reproduce the simulations and results.